maxzheng/autopip/README.rst

     sudo pip3 install autopip

+    # NOTE: You should only use sudo to install packages that you trust, therefore you are welcome to skip sudo.
+    # If you do skip sudo, pip3 will install autopip to ~/.local/bin instead of /usr/local/bin,
+    # so be sure to add that to your PATH env var.
+    #
-    # No need to worry about tainting system Python install as autopip has no install dependencies and never will.
+    # And no need to worry about tainting system Python install as autopip has no install dependencies and never will.
-    # If you want to install to your user home, then just skip sudo when running each command (pip3 and autopip)

 Now, you can easily install any apps from PyPI without having to manage virtualenvs or re-run ``pip`` again to update as ``autopip`` does all that for you automatically -- one virtualenv per app version and auto-updated atomically and hourly